-- For target types other than Amazon Redshift, the Hadoop-based targets, and flat files, you can use the native load utility to load data from output files or pipes to the target database. - For Greenplum, Netezza, Teradata, and Vertica targets, you can optionally use the DataStreamer add-on component to stream data directly to the target by using the appropriate Greenplum and Teradata load tool, Netezza external tables, or Vertica COPY or LCOPY command.
+- For target types other than Amazon Redshift, the Hadoop-based targets, and flat files, you can use the native load utilities to load data from output files or pipes to the target database. - For Greenplum, Netezza, Teradata, and Vertica targets, you can optionally use the DataStreamer add-on component to stream data to the target by using the appropriate Greenplum or Teradata load utility, Netezza external tables, or Vertica COPY or LCOPY command.
 This method is faster than loading data from output files or pipes.